bawn92/bawn92.github.io/_posts/blog/2015-10-26-Recommender-systems.markdown

 ##### Conclusion

-In this paper I analyzed the given dataset.
-Reviewed and implemented work in case-based retrieval, collaborative filtering and content based retrieval accessing the effectiveness of each on the dataset.
-Meticulously detailing the purpose of performing every task identifying the hypostasis I hoped to achieve and comparing this hypostasis to the gathered results.
+In this paper, I analyzed the given dataset.
+Reviewed and implemented work in case-based retrieval, collaborative filtering, and content-based retrieval accessing the effectiveness of each on the dataset.
+I detailed the purpose of performing every task, identifying the hypostasis I hoped to achieve and comparing this hypostasis to the gathered results.

 I obtained a high degree of variance between the results of each implementation.
-I have shown that that due to the sparsity of the matrix, collaborative filtering is not an ideal approach.
-In comparison the inclusion of term frequency weighting for the reviews provided greatly increased the accuracy of the predictions.
+I have shown that due to the sparsity of the matrix, collaborative filtering is not an ideal approach.
+In comparison, the inclusion of term frequency weighting for the reviews provided greatly increased the accuracy of the predictions.

-Meticulous implementation and careful testing of a given recommender system is required to access the real world value of a given implementation.
-It is critical that the systemis not over fitted to the data.
-K-Fold Cross Validation should be applied to multiple datasets to insure the results are accurate and reliable.
-The resultspresented in this paperhave only been tested on a single dataset using a single training and test set.Further testing would be required to verify the finds of each implementation.
+The meticulous implementation and careful testing  the given recommender system was required to access the real world value of a given implementation.
+It was critical that the system was not overfitted to the data.
+K-Fold Cross Validation was applied to multiple datasets to ensure the results are accurate and reliable.
+The results presented in this paper have only been tested on a single dataset using a single training and test set.
+Further testing would be required to verify the findings of each implementation.

-The greatest improvement on the baseline came from the term-frequency weighting therefore a further research direction of particular interest could be develop this implementationinto a genetic algorithm to dynamically select the appropriate weight for each term.
+The greatest improvement on the baseline came from the term-frequency weighting, therefore, a further research direction of particular interest could be to develop this implementation into a genetic algorithm to dynamically select the appropriate weight for each term.
 I believe that dynamically selecting the term weights could produce more accurate recommendations.
 The fitness function for the genetic algorithm could be based on a relevance assessment of the top x documents retrieved.

 ##### References